Timelines and deadlines

 To ensure you don’t lose pension payments, give your employer a resignation letter before your resignation date.
 If you state July 1 as the date your pension will start, you must resign before July 1.

 The resignation date on your pension application must be the same date you include in your resignation letter.

 To set up direct deposit for your pension, have your financial institution’s information and your bank account number handy when you apply.
 You can find this information through your online bank account or on a cheque.

-4. Update your email address and personal info
+4. Update your contact and personal info

 5. Decide on a survivor pension level